gusrlLee/HETC2/README.md

 By setting proper modes in the argument list as described in the below section, an input image can be compressed with our CPU/GPU hybrid encoding mode.

 # Get started (Windows only)
-First, we have to build Betsy and etcpak.
+First, we have to build our project including Betsy and etcpak.
   - [etcpak](https://github.com/wolfpld/etcpak)
   - [BetsyGPU](https://github.com/darksylinc/betsy)
-  - Our project

 Second, copy ```SDL2.dll``` in a betsyGPU project build folder to our project build folder **because our project requires ```SDL2.dll```.**